 How we test

 From Z490 to the X570 chipset, we like to get hands-on with all the motherboards we recommend.
 Testing the products is a huge part of our overall selection process and it is a way we can be sure that a specific option is the best for the job.

-Products must pass our testing which is largely a lot of gaming, with some other boring stuff but most if not every recommendation will have gone through a strict testing process.
+Products must pass our testing which is largely a lot of gaming, with some other boring stuff like power draw and efficiency but most if not every recommendation will have gone through a strict testing process.

 With motherboards, regardless of the chipset, we need to assess build quality, performance, and finally, value.